Danish1083/A-Farmer-vendor-marketplace/README.md

 -->Go on google and search "http://localhost/project/home.html."

+-->Create a database named "project" import data in it from "project.sql" file present in project folder inside htdocs of xampp folder.

 The Farmer-Vendor Marketplace is a website that helps farmers and vendors (people who sell things) in farming connect with each other.

 What does it do?